nishantsabharwal13/paynotes/README.md

 # Paynotes
-An application to save edit and delete notes on the server.
+An Isomorphic Application to save edit and delete notes on the server.

 # Tech Stack: